$LevyIO

 Filing Tips for Michigan

 Check if your city imposes additional income tax.
 Michigan offers homestead property tax credit.
 Pension income may qualify for subtraction.
-EITC at 30% of federal.
+EITC and city-tax withholding should be verified from current Treasury forms.

 • Use an HSA if you have a high-deductible health plan.
 Contributions ($4,400 individual, $8,750 family) are pre-tax and reduce your tax burden.